 Material Modification: A change to a Unit that requires technical study because of its potential impacts on the utility’s system, the scope of system modifications, utility customers, other projects, or applications in the interconnection queue.

 Modifications to the Unit: The Interconnection Customer may request a change to the physical or operating characteristics of the Unit at any time after commencement of parallel operation.
 The Utility shall evaluate the request and determine whether the proposed change is a Material Modification in accordance with the rules for requesting changes to applications in the SIR.
-A Material Modification will be studied pursuant to the procedures in the SIR for new applications instead of signing a new Standardized Interconnection Contract, the parties will execute an amendment to this Agreement describing the Unit changes that have been approved.
+A Material Modification will be studied pursuant to the procedures in the SIR for new applications.
+In the case of a non-material modification that is accepted by the Utility, the parties will execute an amendment to this Agreement describing the Unit changes that have been approved.